TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- actually relinking still needed if after removing a flavour we allocate a new one
 	- could pool be rebuilt so that indirection indices are actually real indices?

-- always fill new workspace with some test scene essentials?
-	- so that e.g. no image ids in common state stay invalid
-	- can make those the first in test scene images so that we can stop importing images after some point

-- what do we do with invalid sprite ids?
 	- makes practically no sense to have an invalid image id
 		- invalid sound id could still signify a no-sound which may make sense
 	- if we disallow them, we need to somehow handle this in editor